ashfakhm/laundry-ease/docs/CHAPTERS_1_2_3.md

 The primary objectives of the LaundryEase project are:

-1. **To develop a location-aware platform** that enables customers to discover laundry service providers within their geographic area using radius-based search powered by geospatial queries.
+1. **To develop a location-aware platform** that enables customers to discover laundry service providers within their geographic area using radius-based location search.

 2. **To implement a verifiable order lifecycle** that tracks every laundry order through explicit states (requested → accepted → confirmed → invoiced → processing → washing → ironing → ready → out for delivery → delivered), providing real-time visibility to both customers and providers.